 Keep this medication in the container it came in, tightly closed, and out of reach of children and pets.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Pour any remaining medication down the sink if it is more than 24 hours after preparation.
+Cross out the label on the bottle with a marker and dispose of the empty bottle in the trash.
 Ask your doctor or call the central pharmacy if you have questions about the proper disposal of your medication if it is outdated or no longer needed.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach.
 Web Site